Claim: The Obama administration is proposing a 1% tax on debit card usage and/or banking transactions.

 The purpose of [the transaction fee] is to establish a fee on most transactions.
 Such [a] fee:

-[This bill would] impose on every specified transaction a fee in an amount equal to 1 percent of the amount of such transaction.
+[This bill would] impose on every specified transaction a fee in an amount equal to

 The term ‘specified transaction’ means any transaction that uses a payment instrument, including any check, cash, credit card, transfer of stock, bonds, or other financial instrument.